All Episodes

 He writes on Truth Social.

-And it came during a break during his fraud trial, which by the way, we have we have new news to break on that front today, which we will do.
+And it came during a break during his fraud trial, which, by the way, we have new news to break on that front today, which we will do.

-Um and the reality is when you have a four vote margin that is so tiny, and I've been saying this over and over again, that, and I've said this privately to many of these people that have disagreements, get behind closed doors, throw your phones in the garbage somewhere outside, and get together and hammer out agreements.
+And the reality is when you have a four-vote margin that is so tiny, and I've been saying this over and over again, that, and I've said this privately to many of these people that have disagreements, get behind closed doors, throw your phones in the garbage somewhere outside, and get together and hammer out agreements.

 Because at the end of the day, it's not Republican policies that are hurting the country.

-toll-free our number is 800-941-SEAN if you want to be a part of the program uh you know i understand the frustration of some people because they want to get back to what what congress ought to be doing they're There is a very valid argument to this, that we need to have an appropriations process as a matter of course, and that is funding twelve separate bills.
+There is a very valid argument to this, that we need to have an appropriations process as a matter of course, and that is funding 12 separate bills.

-So far, they have dealt with four of the twelve.
+So far, they have dealt with four of the 12.

-And and frankly, I I just think it's it's just a bad look for the Republicans overall.
+And frankly, I just think it's just a bad look for the Republicans overall.

-I understand it considering the margin is tiny and small, and you know, everybody's got their own little agenda, you know, agendas going on, and I understand the principle of wanting to have appropriations bills, okay.
+I understand it considering the margin is tiny and small, and everybody's got their own little agenda, you know, agendas going on.

 In a way, the people that have been fighting for that actually won that battle had they only just taken the bridge that was offered by conservatives of the Freedom Caucus, and that was Chip Roy, Byron Donald, Scott Perry.

-And that would have been an eight percent cut immediately, while they temporarily would up funding for the Department of Defense, Homeland Security for the Borders, and veterans.
+And that would have been an 8% cut immediately while they temporarily would up funding for the Department of Defense, Homeland Security for the Borders, and veterans.

-Then they came up with a 30, then they came up with 30% across the board cut, again with funding of those three priorities.
+Then they came up with 30% across the board cut, again, with funding of those three priorities.

-And that that would have, you know, not required what we ended up with, which was a 45-day continuing resolution at current spending levels.
+And that would have not required what we ended up with, which was a 45-day continuing resolution at current spending levels.

-And the beauty of it is that had they taken that bridge passed and finished the appropriations bill process, all of the issues surrounding securing the border, HR2, all of the issues involving funding for defense,
+And the beauty of it is that had they taken that bridge, passed and finished the appropriations bill process, all of the issues surrounding securing the border, HR2, all of the issues involving funding for defense, Homeland Security,

-homeland security, border security, veterans benefits, and all of the necessary spending cuts so he can avoid two trillion dollars in new debt uh next year, like we've had this year, uh that that would have been a job well done, and everyone could pat each other on the back with a massive win.
+border security, veterans benefits, and all of the necessary spending cuts so we can avoid $2 trillion in new debt next year like we've had this year, that would have been a job well done, and everyone could pat each other on the back with a massive win.

-Because at that point, as soon as they pass that bill with their with their small majority, and we still may get there, and I'm hopeful that we may get there.
+Because at that point, as soon as they pass that bill with their small majority, and we still may get there, and I'm hopeful that we may get there.

 I want the pressure on Mitch McConnell, not on the House of Representatives.